Operation Fan Mail

 Midwest Shrine Game

-For more than 60 years, the Packers have designated one preseason game as the Midwest Shrine Game.
+For 65 years, the Packers have designated one preseason game as the Midwest Shrine Game.
 At the game, the Packers present a donation to the Shrine Tripoli Temple, which operates Shriners Hospitals for Children.
-The total donated to the organization over the years currently stands in excess of $3.4 million.
+The total donated to the organization over the years currently stands in excess of $3.5 million.

 Bishop’s Charities Game

 Since 1961, the Packers have designated one preseason game as the Bishop’s Charities Game, with a donation being made to the Catholic Diocese of Green Bay.
-Approximately $3.7 million has been donated over the past 51 years.
+More than $3.7 million has been donated to the diocese over the past 53 years.

 Coats for Kids Collection

-For the last 12 years, the Packers have hosted a Salvation Army Coats for Kids collection prior to a regular-season home game.
-In October, the team collected nearly $13,000 and 450 coats from giving fans, record totals for collections at Lambeau Field, bringing the grand total to over 3,000 coats since the partnership’s inception.
+Since before 2000, the Packers have hosted a Salvation Army Coats for Kids collection prior to a regular-season home game.
+In September, the team collected more than $18,000 and 600 coats from giving fans, record totals for collections at Lambeau Field, bringing the grand total to 4,200 coats since the partnership’s inception.

-In recognition of Breast Cancer Awareness Month in October, Lambeau Field, as well as the players themselves, was adorned in pink.
-Zeta Tau Alpha, in partnership with the NFL’s A Crucial Catch campaign, handed out complimentary pink ribbons to fans attending the home game.
+In recognition of Breast Cancer Awareness Month in October, Lambeau Field, as well as the players themselves, were adorned in pink.
+Zeta Tau Alpha, in partnership with the NFL’s A Crucial Catch campaign, handed out complimentary pink ribbons to fans attending the game.
+The American Cancer Society raised $3,000 by selling ribbons to benefit cancer research and shared breast cancer awareness information with female fans.

 NFL Salute to Service Game

-The NFL Salute to Service Game at Lambeau Field kicked off with a card stunt performed by the fans, honoring both veterans and current military.
-Throughout the game, several of Wisconsin’s most distinguished military members, as well as a local unit that had recently completed a tour of duty, were recognized.
-Fans also had the chance to salute soldiers currently serving overseas through a live, two-way video conference on the video boards.
+The NFL Salute to Service game at Lambeau Field, presented by Rexnord, kicked off with a card stunt performed by the fans, honoring both veterans and current military members.
+Throughout the game, several of Wisconsin’s most distinguished military members were recognized while participating in gameday activities.

 DNC Sportservice Concession Stand Efforts

-Area non-profit groups volunteer their time and energy to staff concession stands for each and every home game.
-In turn, donations totaling over $750,000 were given to the 91 non-profit organizations that volunteered during the 2012 season.
+Area nonprofit groups volunteer their time and energy to staff concession stands for each and every home game.
+In turn, donations totaling $990,000 were given to the 80 nonprofit organizations that volunteered during the 2014 season.

 Sargento Touchdowns for Charity Program

-The Packers and Sargento again partnered for the Touchdowns for Charity program, with Sargento making a contribution to the program for each touchdown scored throughout the season.
-A total of $100,500 was raised, benefiting the Wisconsin Hunger Task Force in Milwaukee County and Paul’s Pantry in Green Bay.
+The Packers and Sargento again partnered for the Touchdowns for Charity program, with Sargento making a contribution to the program for each touchdown scored throughout the regular season.
+A total of $99,000 was raised, benefiting the Wisconsin Hunger Task Force in Milwaukee County and Paul’s Pantry in Green Bay.
+Since the inception of the program, more than $900,000 dollars has been donated toward hunger relief efforts in Wisconsin.

 First Downs for Trees

-As part of their Green Team initiative, the Packers completed their third season of the eco-friendly First Downs for Trees program.
-With every first down the team gained, a contribution was made to the fund, resulting in the organization contributing a total of $16,000 to the Wisconsin Department of Natural Resources.
-The program also received a $48,000 grant from the US Forest Service, resulting in a total of 852 new trees being planted.
+As part of their Green Team initiative, the Packers completed their fifth season of the eco-friendly First Downs for Trees program.
+With every first down the team gained, a contribution was made to the effort.
+Since 2010, the program has received more than $155,000 in support, which has resulted in the planting of more than 2,700 trees, providing total lifetime benefits in excess of $13.3 million.
+Partners in the effort include SCA and Green Bay Packaging, along with the U.S. Forest Service, the Wisconsin Department of Natural Resources and Wisconsin Public Service.